Mrassimo/LinoleicAcidML/README.md

 ## Data Sources

 The project uses data from:

 - NCD Risk Factor Collaboration (Diabetes, Cholesterol, BMI)
 - Australian Institute of Health and Welfare (Dementia, CVD)
 - FAOSTAT Food Balance Sheets
-- Fire in a Bottle (Linoleic acid content)
+- Fire in a Bottle (Linoleic acid content derived from - [U.S. Department of Agriculture](https://www.usda.gov/))

 For detailed information about data sources and project planning, see `planning.md`.